December 28, 2018 | Purdue Global | Updated December 21, 2021

 Jot Down Your Symptoms in a Journal

-If you start to experience some of these symptoms, it’s good to record them someplace such as a journal.
+If you start to experience some of these symptoms, it’s good to record them in a journal.
 Then, you can discuss your symptoms with a doctor or mental health specialist in accurate detail.

 Be sure to note any life changes that have accompanied or precluded your symptoms.
-That could help a profession to determine any potential causes about why you may be feeling depressed.
+That could help a professional to determine any potential causes about why you may be feeling depressed.

 What to Do If You Think You're Depressed

 It is best to treat depression as early as possible.
-If you have experienced symptoms of depression for a couple weeks or more, be sure to speak with a professional therapist, primary care doctor, or psychiatrist.
+If you have experienced symptoms of depression for 2 weeks or longer, be sure to speak with a professional therapist, primary care doctor, or psychiatrist.
 They can accurately diagnose depression.

 If you are diagnosed as suffering from depression, they can help treat you for it and uncover other medical issues that could be causing or contributing to your symptoms.
-The APA reports that 80% to 90% of people have positive outcomes after being treated for depression.
+Mental Health America reports that more than 80% of people have positive outcomes after being treated for depression.

 Treating Depression